tbraun96/stacks-sbtc/stacks-signer-api/README.md

-# Stacks Signer API
+# Stacks Signer API CLI

-This is an API for managing signers and their associated keys in a SQLite database.
-The API provides a set of RESTful endpoints to add, delete, and fetch signers and keys.
+This is a CLI application for the Stacks Signer API.
+It provides an API server for handling transactions and votes.
+It can generate dummy data for testing,  generate and serve API documentation, and run a Swagger UI server.

-## Prerequisites
+## Requirements

 - Rust
 - SQLite